DeSciWorldDAO/awesome-desci/README.md

 A curated list of awesome **(De)centralized (Sci)ence** resources, projects, articles and more.

-Please check the <a href="CONTRIBUTING.md">contribution guidelines</a> for information on formatting and writing pull requests.
+Please check the [contribution guidelines](https://github.com/DeSciWorldDAO/awesome-desci/blob/main/CONTRIBUTING.MD) for information on formatting and writing pull requests.

 ## Contents